TUDelft-PRIME-Books/Calculus/book/Single-variable functions/Functions/limits_at_a_point.md

 Similarly, we say that $f$ has a **negative infinite limit** at $x=a$, and we write $\lim\limits_{x\rightarrow a}f(x)=-\infty$ whenever for each $M<0$ there exists $\delta>0$ such that for all $x$ in the domain of $f$ with $0<|x-a|<\delta$ we have $f(x)\leq M$.
 ::::::

 Finally we include several proofs of the theorems discussed in these sections.
-The proof of {prf:ref}`Theorem:LimitAtPoint:Directsub` is left to {numref}`Section:Continuity`.
+The proofs of {prf:ref}`Theorem:LimitAtPoint:Directsub` and {prf:ref}`Theorem:LimitAtPoint:Substitution` are left to {numref}`Section:Continuity`.

 ::::::{admonition} Proof of {prf:ref}`Theorem:LimitAtPoint:Rewritingworks`
 :class: tudproof